calum-chamberlain/rt2detection/README.md

 This package was initially written by Calum Chamberlain of Victoria University of Wellington during his Phd, while learning Python and C - any help is appreciated!
+Laura-May Baratin is going to be involved in this project as well.